-Don't get caught off guard by an economic downturn.
+Don't get caught off guard by a recession.

 Build up your skill set

-Regardless of the industry you work in, there's always more to learn — new tools, new approaches, and new ways for your career to develop.
+Regardless of the industry you work in, there are always more skills to learn — new tools, new approaches, and new ways for your career to develop.
 For example, the invention of blockchain has had an enormous impact on database development, opening huge demand for developers with expertise in that type of software.

 Stand out (in a good way)

 Actively pursuing professional development is just one way to attract notice from your manager.
-You'll also be a lot more recession proof if your boss thinks of you as the most indispensable employee in your department.
-To manage this feat, you'll want to periodically bring yourself to your manager's attention by getting your work done early and under budget, volunteering for additional tasks, proactively suggesting ways to cut costs or increase revenues, resolving problems within the department, reporting on your results to your boss, and so on.
+You'll also be a lot more recession-proof if your boss thinks of you as the most indispensable employee in your department.
+To manage this feat, you'll want to periodically bring yourself to your manager's attention by getting your work done early and under budget, volunteering for additional tasks, proactively suggesting ways to cut costs or increase revenues, resolving problems within the department, reporting on your results, and so on.

 Your boss is also likely to smile upon you if they find you an easy employee to manage.
-That means being flexible: graciously accepting changes to your job, such as new shifts or extra responsibilities, working well with others in your department, building relationships with customers and co-workers in other parts of the company, etc.
+That means being flexible — graciously accepting changes to your job (such as new shifts or extra responsibilities), working well with others in your department, building relationships with customers and co-workers in other parts of the company, and more.

 Prepare for the worst